hhl/hhl/sddm-themes-hhl/README.md

 #### How to test the greeter?

-- You mdified the greeter and wanna test it?
+- You modified the greeter and wanna test it?
 - You only want to see how it looks like?

 No problem,